 Parasomnias can also be medically treated.

-If you think you're at risk of parasomnias, schedule a sleep consultation today.
+If you are concerned about parasomnias, schedule a sleep consultation with Bryan Center for Sleep Medicine today.
+Call 402-481-9646.